RoxGamba/roxgamba.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a Ph.D student at Friedrich Schiller University Jena, working on modeling the **gravitational emission** of compact binary coalescences.
+I am an incoming N3AS fellow at UC Berkeley and Penn State University working on modeling the **gravitational waves** emitted by compact binary coalescences.

 On this website you will learn about me and my research:
 * [here](publications) you can find a list of some of my work;